Grayson Allen: Milwaukee Bucks (2021–2023)

-Phoenix Suns (2023–present)
+Phoenix Suns (2023–2026)

 On September 27, 2023, Allen, alongside Portland Trail Blazers players Jusuf Nurkić, Nassir Little and Keon Johnson, was traded to the Phoenix Suns as part of a three-team trade that sent Damian Lillard to the Milwaukee Bucks and Jrue Holiday, Deandre Ayton, Toumani Camara and a 2029 first-round draft pick to the Portland Trail Blazers.
 On November 6, Allen scored a season-high 26 points as a starter with a career-high 8-of-13 three-pointers made in a tense 116–115 overtime win over the Chicago Bulls.
 On Christmas Day, Allen scored a new season high with 32 points made as a starter while making 8/17 three-pointers in a loss to the Dallas Mavericks.
 On January 5, 2024, Allen scored 31 points with a new career-high 9-of-14 three-pointers made in a 113–97 win over the Miami Heat.
 The three-pointers made that game tied a franchise record previously set multiple times between former Suns players Quentin Richardson, Channing Frye, Aron Baynes, Cameron Johnson, and Landry Shamet.
 He later tied his three-point record for a single game eleven days later; that game led to him only scoring 27 points that time, but he was a key contributor to a historic game where the Suns had a 22-point fourth-quarter comeback and 32-8 late game comeback stretch to upset the Sacramento Kings and win 119–117 at home.
 On February 8, Allen broke his career high in assists by the end of the first half; he later finished with a career-high 14 assists in a 129–115 win over the Utah Jazz.
 On March 7, Allen put up 28 points on eight three-pointers made, with 21 points coming in the first quarter which set a career high for points in a quarter, in a 120–113 win over the Toronto Raptors.
 On March 20, Allen matched his season-high of 32 points with his third game of scoring 9 three-pointers made in a single game this season in a 115–102 win over the Philadelphia 76ers.